eddieblu/.github/profile/webFrameworks/startupReact/startupReactP2.md

    1. Clone the Simon React repository to your development environment.
    1. Execute your frontend code in your development environment by running `npm run dev` from the console in the root of the project.
 This will automatically open your browser to https://localhost:5173.
 Use the browser's dev tools to step through the frontend JavaScript using the Source tab.
    1. Deploy to your production environment using the deployment script so that it is available with your domain's `simon` subdomain.
-1. Convert your startup frontend to use React.
-This includes:
+1. Implement the JavaScript code using the React framework to make your startup completely functional.
-   1. Creating a template starting application using `vite` and cleaning up what it created.
+   1. Use React `useState` and component properties for the reactive parts of each component.
-   1. Creating a react router that displays stubbed components for the main pieces of your application.
+   1. Add React `useEffect` for component lifecycle events.
-   1. Converting your previous HTML files into the stubbed components.
+   1. Add JavaScript to control what gets rendered based upon the current state of the component.
 1. Make sure your name is displayed in the application and that there is a link to your GitHub repository.
 1. Periodically commit and push your code to GitHub.
 1. Periodically update your startup repository's `notes.md` file to reflect what you have learned and want to remember.